Pupils as leaders

 Peer Tutoring allows children to help other children with their learning.
 Peer Tutors motivate, support and engage their tutees.
 The Peer Tutors take part in a 2-day training programme to prepare them for their role.
 During their training, they take part in a range of activities to help them understand their responsibilities and to equip them with the skills needed to support other learners.
 Peer Tutoring brings several benefits: tutors have the opportunity to share their knowledge and skills with others.
 This builds their confidence and deepens their learning.
 Tutees enjoy a supportive relationship with a positive role model, which can have a powerful impact on their learning.

 This the second year of running the project.
 Pupils currently in Year 6 supported their peers within class during the academic year 2020-21.
-This year, 12 to 15 Year 5 Peer Tutors will be working once a week with a child in Year 2 to support their reading.
+This year, 12 to 15 Year 5 and 6 Peer Tutors will be working once a week with a child in Year 2 to support their reading.
 Miss Newcombe will be running the project and will be working closely with both sets of children to monitor its success and offer additional support if needed.

 Our School Council has been part of our school for over 15 years and is an integral part of seeking our pupils' voices and opinions.
 It begins with a democratic process whereby a pupil from each class chooses to run for School Council.
 Prospective councillors are expected to speak to the class about why they are the most suitable to represent the class and answer questions afterwards.
 After each candidate has spoken, the class takes part in a private vote, nominating two children from their class.
 The votes are then counted and the members are elected.